NorthwesTel Operations & Maintenance

 A Joint Venture That Keeps People Connected

-What does it take to manage operations in a four million square kilometer service area?
+What does it take to manage operations in a four million square kilometre service area?
 A dedicated team focused on performance, organization, communication and accountability.
 And that’s exactly what the Northern Aboriginal Services Company (NASCo) achieves, while maintaining 160 NorthwesTel microwave sites across 96 different communities in the Northwest Territories, Yukon, Nunavut and northern British Columbia.

 We have a long and successful history of building effective partnerships, including those with Indigenous communities across Canada.
 The NorthwesTel project is no different: it is operated by our 50/50 joint venture with NASCo.